 WHAT ARE KETTLE CHIPS

-Kettle Chips are potato chips that have been made in smaller batches.
+They are potato chips that have been made in smaller batches.
 Basically, kettle chips and potato chips are the same thing but made differently.

 Without a conveyor deep-frying system like those used by big food manufacturers, you aren’t likely to get those crazy thin light-colored chips you can buy in a bag.

-Homemade kettle chips have always been somewhat of a mystery to me.
+Kettle chips have always been somewhat of a mystery to me.
 How do you get a super thing crispy chip and do it repeatedly and reliably?
 After some experimentation, my wife and I think we’ve figured out how to make your own homemade kettle or potato chips whenever you’d like.

 First, you’ll need some potatoes.
 You’ll need a simple russet or Yukon gold.